 Financial Goals Measure Used to Evaluate Progress Goal - Met, Not Met, or Partially Met If not met, describe efforts the school will take to meet goal.
 Financial Goal 1 Each year, the school will maintain a stable cash flow as evidenced by having 60 days of unrestricted cash on hand reported in their yearly independent fiscal audit.
-Independent Audit Met Financial Goal 2 Each year, the school will operate on a balanced budget.
-A budget will be considered "balanced" if Independent Audit Met revenues equal or exceed expenditures.
-Financial Goal 3 Each year, the school will meet or exceed 85% of their authorized enrollment on 10/31 as recorded in ATS.
-(This goal applies only to schools that are no longer "growing" grades within the current charter term.)
-ATS Met Count was 93% of authorized enrollment.
+Met Financial Goal 2 Each year, the school will operate on a balanced budget.
+A budget will be considered "balanced" if revenues equal or exceed expenditures.
+Met Financial Goal 3 Each year, the school will meet or exceed 85% of their authorized enrollment on 10/31 as recorded in ATS.
+(This goal applies only to schools that are no longer "growing" grades within the current charter ATS Met Count was 92% of authorized enrollment.

+term.)
 Financial Goal 4 Each year, the school when combined with Harlem Children's Zone (pursuant to its Institutional Partnership Agreement with Harlem Children's Zone), will maintain 60 days unrestricted cash on hand.
-Independent Audit Met Financial Goal 5 Each year, the school will operate on a balanced budget.
+Met Financial Goal 5 Each year, the school will operate on a balanced budget.
 A budget will be considered "balanced" if revenues equal or exceed non-cash expenditures.
-Independent Audit Met
+Met